Play does not mean a waste of time.

 No medium matures on its own.
-Rock n’ roll had Rolling Stone, the Internet had Wired, fashion had Vogue.
 We believe that Kill Screen can be this advocate for the true, the beautiful, and the good in games.

-It is a common misconception that games are something apart from the rest of creative production.
+It is a common misconception that play is something apart from the rest of creative production.
 Nothing could be further from the truth.
 Game-making is a fundamentally creative act and those that pursue it face the same dilemmas as painters, musicians, dancers, and poets.
 To make games is simply to make.

-But games have a lot to learn from other creative fields.
+But play has a lot to learn from other creative fields.

 The moat around games is partly of game makers own design.
 Game creators have not received the necessary exposure for the public to respect games as art.
 At times, gamemakers have hidden themselves from the public.
 At their worst, games can be insular, narrow-minded, and pandering.
-We want Kill Screen to help bring culture to games and games to culture.
+We want Kill Screen to help bring culture to play and games to play.